timotejroiko/discord.js-light/README.md

 * Provides all of discord.js's events without any kind of automated caching
 * Most structures remain intact so your existing discord.js code should work without many changes
-* Custom partials system ensures events always emit regardless of caching state
+* Custom partials system ensures events are always emitted regardless of caching state
-* Partials are given when data is missing and most things can be manually fetched and/or cached when needed
+* Fully functional partials are given when the required data is not cached
+* Most things can be manually fetched and/or cached when needed
 * Drastically lower resource usage at scale